MicrosoftDocs/azure-docs/articles/defender-for-cloud/azure-devops-extension.md

 The pipeline will run for a few minutes and save the results.

+> [!Note]
-[!Note] Please ensure SARIF SAST Scans Tab extension is installed on the Azure DevOps organization to ensure the generated analysis results will be displayed automatically under the "Scans" tab.
+> Install the SARIF SAST Scans Tab extension on the Azure DevOps organization in order to ensure that the generated analysis results will be displayed automatically under the Scans tab.

 ## Learn more